vinsfortunato/hid4flutter/README.md

 await device.open();

-// Send an output report of 32 bytes (all zeroes).
+// Send an Output report of 32 bytes (all zeroes).
 // The reportId is optional (default is 0x00).
 // It will be prefixed to the data as per HID rules.
 Uint8List data = Uint8List(32);
-int bytesWritten = await device.write(reportId: 0x00, reportData);
+await device.sendReport(reportId: 0x00, reportData);

-// This will print 'Sent 33 bytes.'
-// (32 bytes + 1 byte for reportId).
-print('Sent $bytesWritten bytes.');

 // Close when no more needed
 await device.close();